The CASE Approach - an evidence based intervention -

 • Can the CASE Approach be used in differing cultures and populations?

-The CASE Approach has been used across numerous cultures, ethnic groups, races, and sexes including populations - such as the LGBTQI community - that cross all ethnicities and races.
+The CASE Approach has been used across numerous cultures, ethnic groups, races, and sexes including populations - such as the LGBTQ+ community - that cross all ethnicities and races.

 If you are in crisis, you can find help at the